wwPDB/metallo-extension/dict/chem_comp-metallo-extension.md

 * **_pdbx_chem_comp_atom_coordination.geometry**
 : This data item contains the geometry output from a software program (for example, FindGeo or MetalCoord).
+The geometry derived from observed geometries in atomic coordinate files.

 * **_pdbx_chem_comp_atom_coordination.geometry_generic**
 : This data item translates the geometry output from a software program (for example, FindGeo or MetalCoord) into a unified naming scheme.
 As software programs sometimes have different names for the same geometry (for instance,
 	       'tetrahedral' and 'tetrahedron' correspond to the same geometry), this data item provides a name for the geometry that is consistent regardless of the provenance to enhance findability.
+The geometry derived from observed geometries in atomic coordinate files.

     *Enumeration:*